 Research interests

 As a paediatrician, my research is based on the premise that there is no greater public health intervention than that which can reduce child mortality, particularly in poor contexts.
 I have worked in LMICs (Mozambique, Morocco, Papua New Guinea, India, Brazil and Bhutan) to understand and prevent malaria, pneumonia and other infectious diseases that most impact child survival.
 I’m interested in biomarkers of host response as diagnostic and prognostic tools to help risk stratify children and better prioritize care.
-My research has included the clinical development of malaria vaccines and new or repurposed drugs and drug-based strategies for malaria and other IDs.
-To improve the poor existing data on the causes of child mortality. we have developed and implemented in resource constrained settings the minimally invasive autopsy (MIA) method for mortality surveillance purposes.
-I enjoy approaching innovation for the purposes of solving global health problems.
+My research has included the clinical development of malaria vaccines and new or repurposed drugs/drug-based strategies for malaria and other life-threatening infections.
+To improve the poor existing data on the causes of child mortality. we have developed and implemented in resource constrained settings the minimally invasive autopsy (MIA) method for mortality surveillance purposes, now widely deployed.
+I enjoy approaching innovation for the purposes of solving global health

 Selected publications